-Our anxious brains were evolved to respond to a threat that was immediate.
+Our anxious brains evolved to respond to a threat that was immediate.
 The tiger in the bush wasn't going to wait around for your ancestor to carry out probabilistic calculations about false alarms.
-Danger was imminent and your response-to escape-needed to be instantaneous.
-Reflection was the hallmark of the" soon to be eaten".
+The danger was imminent and your response to escape needed to be instantaneous.
+Reflection was the hallmark of the "soon-to-be eaten."

 Time Urgency and Everyday Anxiety

 So, how does this time urgency translate into your everyday anxieties?

 You are stuck in traffic and you say to yourself, "I can't stand this.
 It's driving me crazy!"
 So you blow your horn, bang the dashboard, and scream expletives.
 And you still can't move your car.
 But you feel a sense of urgency to get out of here.
 You feel trapped.

 You start breathing rapidly.
 Your heart is racing.
 You are sweating.
 You are thinking that you will have a panic attack if you don't get the hell out of here immediately.
 But then you look around at your leather interior car with its Bose sound system and its luxurious air-conditioned interior and you wonder, "What am I worried about?"
 The rational part of your brain knows that it's safe.
 But your amygdala is screaming, "Get out of here!"